SiyuanYan1/EPVT-and-Skin-DG-benchamrk/README.md

 ## TODO

-- Plan to release a new medical domain generalization benchmark for Melanoma classification (Dermatology), Diabetic Retinopathy classification (Ophthalmology), and Cancerous Tissue Detection (Histopathology).
+- Plan to release a new medical domain generalization benchmark for Melanoma Recognition (Dermatology), Diabetic Retinopathy Classification (Ophthalmology), and Cancerous Tissue Detection (Histopathology).

 ## Citation